 Location.
-17° 29.691′ N, 88° 11.227′ W. Marker is in Belize City, Belize.
-Marker is at the intersection of Albert Street and Regent Street, on the left when traveling south on Albert Street.
+17° 29.328′ N, 88° 11.286′ W. Marker is in Belize City, Belize.
+Marker is on Albert Street just south of Berkley Street, on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Belize City, Belize 7MHZ8 KWG3V, Belize.
+Marker is in this post office area: Belize City, Belize 7MHVZ KWF9F, Belize.
+Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 14 kilometers of this marker, measured Antonio Soberanis Gomez (within shouting distance of this marker); Death of William Hart Bennett (about 120 meters away, measured in a direct line); Belize National World War I Cenotaph (approx. half a kilometer away); British Honduras Territorial Force Memorial (approx. 0.6 kilometers away); Saint John's Anglican Cathedral (approx. 0.7 kilometers away); The Belize Defence Force Fallen (approx. 13.6 kilometers away).
+At least 6 other markers are within 14 kilometers of this marker, measured as the crow flies.
+Death of William Hart Bennett (approx. 0.6 kilometers Antonio Soberanis Gomez (approx. 0.6 kilometers away); Mule Park (approx. 0.7 kilometers away); Belize National World War I Cenotaph (approx. 0.9 kilometers away); British Honduras Territorial Force Memorial (approx. 0.9 kilometers away); The Belize Defence Force Fallen (approx. 13.7 kilometers away).

 Credits.
 This page was last revised on June 14, 2018.
 It was originally submitted on June 14, 2018, by J. Makali Bruton of Querétaro, Mexico.
 This page has been viewed 82 times since then and 17 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on June 14, 2018, by J. Makali Bruton of Querétaro, Mexico.